BioNCphilic/bioncphilic.github.io/index.md

 I have been the Project Coordinator for the Smoky Mountain STEM Collaborative {SMSC} at SCC since 2018.
 SMSC is part of [NASA's SciAct community](https://science.nasa.gov/learn/science-activation-team/).
 Southwestern is the nation's only community college to have a collaborative partnership with NASA which started in 2015.
-My background is in science education with experience in the classroom at both the high school and college level.
-In addition, I have worked as the assistant director for Western Carolina University's Upward bound Math & Science program.
-Inspiring young people to answer their own questions and giving them the tools to do that is my passion.
+My background is in science education with 16 years experience teaching High School and I have an M.S. in Biology with many years teaching at the college level.
+In addition, I also worked as the assistant director for Western Carolina University's Upward bound Math & Science program in the 1990s.
+My passions are inspiring young people to answer their own questions and supporting those who live and work in western North Carolina.

-# My Projects
+# My Projects for the [Earth Data Analytics Professional Graduate Certificate](https://earthlab.colorado.edu/earth-data-analytics-professional-graduate-certificate)
 ## Adding a Map - we learned to:
 * Define geospatial vector data
 * Search for geospatial features